Links on SoundGuys may earn us a commission. Learn more.

-The greater your bit-depth is when recording, the more data you have to pull from and edit in post production.
-Recording at a higher bit-depth gives you a little more leeway with making mistakes, because less noise will be introduced when you make adjustments.
+The greater your bit-depth is when recording, the more resolution you have to edit with in post production.
+Recording at a higher bit-depth means less noise will be introduced when you make gain adjustments.
 This results in a cleaner recording, and no “fuzzy” noises.
 You should bear in mind that high bit-depth recordings take up a lot of space on your computer.
 Depending on how serious you are about producing music, you may need to invest in a few external storage drives.

 Do you need to buy a mixer?